 - Field and laboratory activities that are essential to geoscience education provide spatial and observational skills not only to geoscientists but also to professionals in a range of related careers.

-- Undergraduate research experience as part of a geoscience education provides a strong foundation in the scientific method and enhances the student’s ability and desire to continue on in a geoscience career.
+- Undergraduate research experience as part of a geoscience education program provides a strong foundation in the scientific method and enhances the student’s ability and desire to continue in a geoscience career.

 Societal and Public Policy Aspects of Earth-Science Education

-- Geologists play a vital role in the petroleum industry including identifying and assessing potential hydrocarbon reservoirs and overseeing the drilling and production of oil and gas wells.
-As oil and gas become scarcer, identification of exploration opportunities is becoming increasingly challenging and resources are becoming more difficult to recover.
+- Geologists play vital roles in the petroleum industry, including identifying and assessing potential hydrocarbon reservoirs and overseeing the drilling and production of oil and gas wells.
+As oil and gas become scarcer, their recovery becomes more challenging, as does the identification of new sources.

-- Geologists are essential to the mining industry, providing the underlying geologic mapping, geophysics, and geochemistry to identify and understand critical mineral deposits.
+- Geologists are essential to the mining industry, providing the geochemical and geophysical knowledge necessary to identify and understand critical mineral deposits.
 As the development of green technology and clean energy advances, the need for specialty minerals such as radionuclides, rare earths, and precious metals will increase.

-- Geological engineers perform many vital tasks, including locating facilities such as dams, toxic waste repository sites, and nuclear power plants.
-An area of great future potential for geological engineers will be locating sites for carbon capture and sequestration, as well as upgrading aging infrastructure such as highways, bridges, and water systems.
+- Engineering geologists perform many vital tasks, including the siting of facilities such as dams, toxic waste repository sites, and nuclear power plants.
+Areas of great future potential for engineering geologists include identifying sites for carbon capture and sequestration and upgrading aging infrastructure such as highways, bridges, and water systems.

-- Geologists play a lead role in understanding how to best mitigate natural hazards such as earthquakes, floods, volcanic eruptions, tsunami, landslides, and avalanches.
-Natural hazards pose an especially large threat for vulnerable urban areas where the economic and human risk is potentially catastrophic.
+- Geologists play a lead role in understanding how to best mitigate, and to inform citizens about, natural hazards such as earthquakes, floods, volcanic eruptions, tsunami, landslides, and avalanches.
+Natural hazards pose an especially large threat to vulnerable urban areas where the economic and human risk is potentially catastrophic.

-- Geologists, geochemists, soil geologists, and geomicrobiologists provide the basic understanding needed to support ecosystem and agricultural sciences, which underpin maintaining a robust food supply and healthy environment needed for our basic survival.
+- Geologists, geochemists, soil geologists, and geomicrobiologists provide the basic understanding needed to support ecosystem and agricultural sciences, which are important prerequisites for a robust food supply and healthy environment.

 - Geoscience education is very important for college students studying to become K–12 teachers.
-Faculty educated in Earth sciences can promote appreciation and respect for our natural resources, leading to more students deciding to pursue geoscience careers and to an increase in overall public awareness of the key issues involving Earth science.
+Faculty educated in the earth sciences can promote appreciation of and respect for our natural resources, leading to more students deciding to pursue geoscience careers and to an increase in overall public awareness of the key issues involving earth science.

-- College and university administrators must sustain geoscience programs so that they can educate non-majors and the general public, train future Earth-science educators at all levels, from K–12 to collegiate, as well as educate the next generation of the geoscience workforce.
-Administrators should view geoscience education and literacy as an essential component of higher education given its clear relevance in many aspects of society.
+- College and university administrators must sustain geoscience programs in order to educate non-majors and the general public, train future earth-science educators at all levels (K-12 to collegiate), and prepare the next generation of geoscience workers.
+Administrators should view geoscience education and literacy as essential components of higher education, given their clear relevance to society.

-- Policy makers must make available new sources of funding for programs to educate the next generation of Earth scientists that will be vital to public health, strong economies, and global security.
+- Policy makers must make available new sources of funding for programs to educate the next generation of earth scientists, whose efforts will be vital to the maintenance of public health, economic strength, and global security.

-- Industries in the private sector, such as oil and natural gas companies, minerals extraction and environmental and engineering companies rely heavily on the expertise developed by geoscience programs in institutions of higher education.
-These industries must advocate for increased funds which are critical for the continuation and enhancement of geoscience education, and, whenever possible, directly support the geoscience departments and initiatives that are responsible for training their future workforce.
+- Industries in the private sector, such as those involved in energy development, mineral extraction, or environmental engineering rely, heavily on the expertise developed by geoscience programs in institutions of higher education.
+These industries must advocate for increased funds to support and enhance geoscience education, and, whenever possible, directly support the geoscience departments and initiatives that are responsible for training their future workforce.

 Opportunities for GSA and GSA Members to Help Implement Recommendations